-We have mentioned that the literature of M&A in the world is well-documented and very large.
-In what follows, some selected works are going to be reviewed so that we could gain a better understanding of how scholars have looked into the M&A industries and their related issues and what results could benefit this research undertaking.
+We have mentioned that the literature of M&A in the world is well documented and very large.
+In what follow, some selected works are going to be reviewed so that we could gain a better understanding of how scholars have looked into the M&A industries and their related issues, and what results could benefit this research undertaking.

-2.1 International Studies on M&A
+2.1.
+International Studies on M&A

-We start this review with a good account of details of M&A history which could be traced back to the 1890s, documented by Kim (2009).
-The first wave occurred in the US and Europe in the late 19 century and usually formed some type of monopoly through horizontal integration within industries.
-This early evolution ended in 1903-05 when stock markets crashed.
+We start this review with a good account of details of M&A history, which could be traced back in 1890s, documented by Kim (2009).
+The first wave occurred in the US and Europe in late XIXth century, and usually formed some type of monopoly through horizontal integration within industries.
+This early evolution the ended in 1903-05 when stock markets crashed.

-A second wave began as a response to the enforcement of anti-trust legislation which was the result of the public concern over large conglomerates and super powerhouse in the US economy.
-This time, firms pursued expansions through vertical integration, generating the second wave of M&A, starting in the late 1910s and ending in 1929 when the stock market crashed.
+A second wave began as a response to the enforcement of anti-trust legislation, which was the result of the public concern over large conglomerates and super powerhouse in the US economy.
+This time, firms pursued expansions through vertical integration, generating the second wave of M&A, starting in late 1910s and ending in 1929 when stock market crashed.

-The third wave started in 1965 and ended in 1973.
-Due to the economic depression and the second world war, no significant activities occurred in this period.
-The fourth wave was set off by the so-called environmental transition, such as changes in anti-trust policy, de-regulation of financial sector, new financial innovations and markets and rapid advances in technology and applied sciences.
+The third began around 1965.
+Due to economic depression and World War II, no significant activities occurred in this period.
+Third wave started in mid-1960s, and ended in 1973.
+The fourth wave was set off by the so-called environmental transition, such as changes in antitrust policy, deregulation of financial sector, new financial innovations and markets, and rapid advances in technology and applied sciences.
 Many hostile takeovers and on-going private transactions took place in this period, which started in 1978 and finished in 1989.

-The fifth wave started in 1993 along with a new economic boom phase and halted when the bubble burst in 2000.
-This wave witnessed a largest ever total global value of M&A transactions worth US\$15 trillion, more than five times the combined total of the 1978-89 period.
+The fifth wave started in 1993, along with a new economic boom phase, and halted when the bubble went bust in 2000.
+This wave witnessed a largest-ever total global value of M&A transactions worth US\$15 trillion, more than 5 times the combined total of the 1978-89 period.
 Also, during this time, the Asian M&A market started emerging.

-The most recent M&A boom period began in mid-2003, when the increasing M&A activities occurred in major economic regions of the US, the EU and East Asia following the economic and financial recovery.
-China, India and the Middle East also entered this stage as new major players.
+The most recent M&A boom period began in mid-2003, when increasing M&A activities occurred in major economic regions of the US, EU and East Asia, following the economic and financial recovery.
+China, India, Middle East also entered this stage as new major players.
 Hostile takeovers were strong in Japan and China.
 In Kim (2009), the fact that many companies tried to acquire other companies through M&A without much value increase indicates that M&As are pursued with a long-term growth purpose rather than for chasing short-term profits.
 As far as cross-border M&A is concerned, industrial environment and strategic pursuit, including alliance, represent two major driving factors.
-Furthermore, Öberg and Holtström (2006) add that besides the reasons to merge or acquire as strategies of the merging or acquiring parties, M&As are contextually driven with the existence of parallel M&A transaction, for instance, between the customer and the supplier firms in the economy.
+Furthermore, Öberg and Holtström (2006) adds that besides the reasons to merger or acquire as strategies of the merging or acquiring parties, M&As are contextually driven, with the existence of parallel M&A transaction, for instance between customer and supplier firms in the economy.